 Disqualified Driver FAQs

 Disqualified driving cases and the motoring laws that govern them can be confusing & complex.
-Below are commonly asked questions answered by an experienced motoring law solicitor.Q: If I am disqualified in the UK, can I still drive abroad?
+Below are commonly asked questions answered by an experienced motoring law solicitor.Q: I've just received a letter saying I have been convicted and disqualified from driving by a Court in my absence.
+I didn't know about the case.
+What can I do?

 A: If you are disqualified by a court in the UK then you are also banned in Northern Ireland, the Republic of Ireland and the Isle of Man.
 This is called ‘mutual recognition of disqualification’.
 Disqualified drivers in these countries are also banned in Britain.